shazChaudhry/docker-centos/README.md

 1. Run this command to find the git commit from which this image is built: `docker inspect shazchaudhry/docker-centos:latest | jq '.[].ContainerConfig.Labels'`

 ![Image result](pics/result.png)

+# Testing
+Exec into this container and check if tools have indeed been installed:
+1. `docker container run -it --rm --name centos7 shazchaudhry/docker-centos:latest bash`
+1. `terraform --version`.
+This should confirm v0.11.11
+1. `ansible --version`. his should confirm the latest version available on CentOS7 available through yum package management.
+At the time of writing this, the version is v2.7.5
+1. `mvn --version`.
+This should confirm v3.6.0
+1. `git --version`.
+This should confirm the latest version available on CentOS7 available through yum package management.
+At the time of writing this, the version is v1.8.3.1
+1. `java -version`.
+This should confirm v1.8.0
+1. `javac -version`.
+This should confirm v1.8.0